zazzyzeph/node-frontend/README.md

 ## Running Grunt

-open a new terminal window/tab, cd to the same directory, then
+Open a new terminal window/tab, cd to the same directory, then

 `grunt`